christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 -   Jesus: Likely a phonetic shift from Asar/Aesus (pronounced ah-soos)/Iset/Izates/Izas/et. al. Another option: Coins of Ptolemy XI Alexander II depict the syncretic deity Zeus-Ammon: https://harvardartmuseums.org/collections/object/170118?position=0&context=person&id=22936 Zeus-Ammon -> A-Zeus -> Aesus/Aesar.
 Alexander the Great was the first Zeus-Ammon (Amun-Ra).
 -   Monobazus: Sabazios is the Phrygian and Thracian version of Zeus.
 Ma'nu is likely a diminutive of Menneus ("son of man"), and then Manu-Sabazios becomes Monobazus.
 Monobazus also becomes "Bazus" or "Bar Izates" shortened to "baYZTus" (or bar YZT) through frequent oral repetition which then becomes "bOETHus".
 The Boethusians were a jewish priestly sect.
 -   Piso cognomen: "Appius" is a cognomen (personal name) of the Claudian family.
 Appius and Piso are synonymous (In Greek, Appius is rendered as Appios, from there Piso).
 The name Piso itself would be a form of Peisistratos/Pisistratos, the leading name of ancient Athens in Greece.
 (Pisistratos is a Latinized spelling of the Greek Peisistratos).
 It could be said that all the ruling elite of the Julio-Claudian dynasty were Pisos, including Nero who was nearly deposed by a Piso.
 Appius is also cognate with Arrius (through rhotacization in ancient Latin the /p/ and
 -   "Sar" root (King of the Serpent): Sargon, Sarlagab, Akkadian šarrum, Cesar.
-Asar, etc. Sar means king across empires.
+Asar, Tsar, etc. Sar means king across empires.

 ####  2 Ancient Alias Names List  (Chronologically Organized by Era and Dynasty)